timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle VII-Security and Drug Enforcement/CHAPTER 701-PORT SECURITY/SUBCHAPTER II-PORT SECURITY ZONES.md

     * (A) shall develop and publish a training curriculum for—

-      * (i) law enforcement personnel to enforce a security zone;
+      * (i) public safety personnel to enforce a security zone;

-      * (ii) law enforcement personnel to enforce or assist in the enforcement of a security zone; and
+      * (ii) public safety personnel to enforce or assist in the enforcement of a security zone; and

       * (iii) personnel who are employed or retained by a facility or vessel owner to assist in the enforcement of a security zone; and